 - Dental pain

 - Inducing labor

 - + More

-At the offices of Triangle acupuncturist, Dr. Lisa Oskardmay, DC, LAc., our goal is to help each patient improve their health.
-Call us today at 919-929-1400, email us at firstname.lastname@example.org or schedule an appointment online at acudocnc.com to 24 hours a day.
+At the acupuncture in the triangle offices of acupuncturist, Dr. Lisa Oskardmay, DC, LAc., our goal is to help each patient improve their health.
+Call us today at 919-929-1400, email us at email@example.com or schedule an appointment online at acudocnc.com to 24 hours a day.
 We are here for you.